China, Australia ministers meet as trading partners seek to restore ties | Politics

 "We can grow our bilateral relationship and uphold both our national interests if both countries navigate our differences wisely," she said at the beginning of the meeting.
 They discussed trade blockages, human rights, two detained Australians, as well as global rules and norms that underpin security and prosperity, Wong told a news conference after the meeting.

 "We have different views about how our political system should operate and we have different interests but we need to seek to manage those differences," she said.
-She said they had discussed opportunities for further dialogue on trade and she had suggested a "more structured dialogue" including meetings of trade and economic ministers.
+She said she had suggested a "more structured dialogue" including meetings of trade and economic ministers.

-"We have agreed to maintain high level engagement and we've agreed to further dialogue in a range of those areas," she said.
-'NO GRIEVANCES'
+A joint outcomes statement released by Australia said the two sides agreed to "commence or restart dialogue" on trade and economic issues, climate change, defence and regional and international issues.
+The two nations previously held annual meetings between Australia's prime minister and China's premier under a "comprehensive strategic partnership", before the diplomatic dispute halted even phone calls between ministers.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)